 Another big thing that made this game extremely influential was its longevity.
-I rarely played Melee outside of other friends’ houses.
-Even if Melee was objectively better than the original, my family gathered to watch or play Smash 64 at almost every gathering.
+I rarely played Melee outside of other friends’ houses, even if Melee was objectively better.
+My family gathered to watch or play Smash 64 at almost every gathering.
 From ages 7 to 13, even if I rarely touched my N64, Smash was always a family mainstay.
 For a younger me, this was competitive gaming.

 Kirby: Nightmare in Dreamland (GBA)

-Let me just tell you, the ad to this thing was the most addicting thing in the universe as a child.
+Let me just tell you, the ad to this thing was the most addictive thing in the universe as a child.
 You’ve got this fake sounding James Bond theme for Kirby, that was nonetheless catchy as heck.
 This game was released in what I call THE ERA OF KIRBY, the period of time when the anime ran, and both Nightmare in Dreamland and Kirby Air Ride were released.
-While I wasn’t able to enjoy Air Ride until around high school, Kirby: Nightmare in Dreamland was a big mainstay for a while.
+While I wasn’t able to enjoy Air Ride until around high school, Kirby: Nightmare in Dreamland was a mainstay for awhile.

 The biggest complaint you can make about this game, or any Kirby game is that it’s too easy, but ten year old me had no issues with that.
-The big reason why this game was so influential isn’t due to the fact that it was my first Kirby game (In fact, that was Kirby’s Dreamland, the original Game Boy game).
-It was another family experience: this was the game that started my sister’s short-lived interest in video games, at least from my point of view, and it was a game that we shared.
-If she plays any game now, it’s either going to be a Kirby or rhythm game.
+The big reason why this game was so influential isn’t due to the fact that it was my first Kirby game, (In fact, that was Kirby’s Dreamland, the original Game Boy game) but that it was another family experience.

-My point is that this was a game experience that both my sister and I shared and I’m sure we both love to this day.
-This game also taught me the value of short games like Kirby: there are no real long Kirby games that I can remember, but each one is slam dunk because of its brevity and because there’s no real filler in these games.
+My sister is not a gamer at all, but this was this was a game experience that both my sister and I shared and we both love to this day.
+This game also taught me the value of short games like Kirby: there are no real long Kirby games that I can remember, but each one is slam dunk because of its lack of bloat.

 3) Jet Set Radio Future (Xbox)

 Jet Set Radio Future, for a while, was my white whale.
 The first convention I ever went to, Anime Boston 2006, had a place on the gaming floor for JSRF and I was absolutely blown away.
 I just kept on playing it and playing it and didn’t really know what the game was.
-It took until I got an Xbox 360 to get a copy of this game and its predecessor and let me tell you: this is a franchise that desperately needs a sequel.
+It took until I got an Xbox 360 to get a copy of it and let me tell you: this is a franchise that desperately needs a sequel.

-When I got Jet Set Radio Future on the Xbox 360, it taught me the value of art direction over graphics in an era where all my friends were talking about the graphics of sports games and your Call of Duties.
-Aesthetics and art direction is king in the Jet Set Radio games, and it sure as hell aged a lot better than the games of that era that aimed for realism.
+When I got Jet Set Radio Future, it taught me the value of art direction over graphics in an era where all my friends were talking about the graphics of sports games and Call of Duty.
+Aesthetics and art direction is king in the Jet Set Radio games, and it sure as hell aged a lot better than the realistic games of 2002.

 4) Persona 4 (PS2)